woossi0/suite/docs/usermanual/source/install/windows/tomcat/bundle.rst

       Boundless WAR bundle

 #.
-In addition to web applications, a sample GeoServer data directory in the file :file:`suite-data-dir.zip` is included for the GeoServer installation.
+In addition to web applications, a sample GeoServer data directory in the file :file:`server-data-dir.zip` is included for the GeoServer installation.

 Extension bundle
 ----------------